katiexh-0751413/AlaskaAirlinesInternship/README.md

     totalPoints += (counts[i] / 3) * ((i + 1) * 100);
   }

-Then, later I decided to use a HashMap of integers and integer arrays to store the data instead, as this would make my code more clear and readable.
+Then, later I decided to use a HashMap of integers and integer arrays to store the data instead, as this would make my code cleaner.
+Now, instead of checking for every type of possibility (single 1 vs. single 5 vs. triple 1, etc.), I can just do all the calculations in two lines.